nfraz007/blood_bank/README.md

 * Software : Xampp, Any browser

 # Setup and Installation
-* Download the zip file this directory.
+* Download the zip file of this directory.
 * Copy the file into your xampp htdocs location. by default the location is **C://xampp/htdocs**
 * Open the xampp controller and start Apache and Mysql
 * Open any browser any type **localhost/phpmyadmin** in the URL